sectrs-acai/acai/doc/artifact-evaluation.md

 - You need an x86 Linux system to build the project.
 - The build requires ca. 60 GB of available storage.
 - In order to run a minimal example, your host system needs X server running.
+We recommend [setting up VNC](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-vnc-on-ubuntu-20-04) to access X remotely.
 - Running the minimal example in the simulation software needs ca. 4 GB of ram.
 - We used an Ubuntu 20.04 system to build and evaluate our research artifacts.
   However, we capture all build dependencies in an Ubuntu 20.04-based